Baramulla: Reports

-Andrew Whitehead, who was BBC correspondent in India, reported on the October 1947 atrocities in Baramulla, particularly on the Christian mission convent and hospital, in his book "A Mission in Kashmir".
+Andrew Whitehead, who was BBC correspondent in India, reported on the October 1947 atrocities in Baramulla, particularly on the Christian mission convent and hospital, in his book A Mission in Kashmir.

-Recent years

-The road network has been improved in Baramulla since 1947, and better educational facilities have been created.
-Bridges on the Jhelum River have been built (or are planned) to connect the old town on the north bank of the river with the new town on the south bank.
-Urban renewal in the old town has been attempted by moving residents to the new town.
-Uptown Baramulla is a developed locality with shopping complexes and posh housing colonies.
-Baramulla is connected by rail with Srinagar, Anantnag, Qazigund and Banihal.

 Geography

 Baramulla is on the Jhelum River, at its highest point.
 Baramulla tehsil is stretched from Village Khushalpora in the east to village Boniyar in the west.
 The old town is on the north bank of the river, and the new town is on the south bank.
 They are connected by five bridges, including a suspension bridge connecting Gulnar Park and Dewan Bagh.
 Five more bridges are being built or are planned.
 A bridge will connect the Khanpora and Drangbal areas of the city.

 The old town is densely populated and smaller than the new town.
 Government offices, hospitals, the bus station and most other facilities are in the new town.
 The Baramulla railway station is on the eastern end of the new town, on the river.
 Beyond the old town, the river divides into two channels at Khadanyar (near police headquarters), forming an island known as Eco Park.